danreeves/choodux/README.md

-# A choo demo using a state reducer a la redux ✨
+# A Choo demo using a state reducer à la Redux ✨

 Check out `client.js` and `client/choo-store.js` to see how it works